Careers360 Logo

 Solar energy is utilised Biomass energy stored in bodies of plants and animals is utilised

-It includes a number of trophic levels Detritus food chain includes a lesser number of trophic levels
+It includes several trophic levels The detritus food chain includes a lesser number of trophic levels

 Q6.
 Distinguish between